evmos/evmos/x/claims/spec/04_hooks.md

 ## EVM Hook - EVM Action

-The user deploys or interacts with a smart contract using their Evmos account or send a transfer using their Web3 wallet.
+The user deploys or interacts with a smart contract using their Evoblock account or send a transfer using their Web3 wallet.
 Once the EVM state transition is successfully processed, the claimable amount corresponding to the EVM action is transferred to the user address:

 1. The user submits a `MsgEthereumTx`.
 2. Begin claiming process for the `ActionEVM`.